kirbyzone/formbuilder/README.md

 ```

 ### Composer
-If you use composer, you can quickly add Sitemapper to your project like this:
+If you use composer, you can quickly add FormBuilder to your project like this:
 ```
 composer require cre8ivclick/formbuilder
 ```